 State-mandated school closure due to the COVID-19 pandemic

 At 2:59 p.m.
 March 13, Gov. Tom Wolf issued an announcement that all schools in Pennsylvania would be closed for 10 business days beginning Monday, March 16.
 That was later extended to April 6, and then until further notice and for the remainder of the 2019-20 school year.
 This included the physical gathering of all school-related activities and events, and athletics.
 His administration continues to work with Bellefonte Area School District as it monitors COVID-19, also known as novel coronavirus, in the commonwealth.
-Although no school will be penalized if it fails to meet the 180 day or school hour requirements, the district has created and will continue to update its distance learning program for K-12 students as required by the state.
+Although no school was penalized if it failed to meet the 180 day or school hour requirements, but the district created and updated its distance learning program for K-12 students as required by the state.

 Please see the district's Q&A that aims to answer as many questions as possible regarding the school closure and what that means for the future of the district and its stakeholders.
+It also incudes information about reopening for the 2020-21 school year.
 We are working to provide as much information as possible, as it becomes available: District Q&A

-We are planning on how to best educate our students if schools need to be closed for an extended period beyond the 2019-20 school year by complying with Free Appropriate Public Education, and following guidance from the state Department of Education.
+We are planning on how to best educate students if schools need to be closed for an extended period beyond the 2019-20 school year by complying with Free Appropriate Public Education, and following guidance from the state Department of Education.
 We understand not every family has access to reliable broadband internet services and some students require additional services.
-On March 30, an enrichment and review plan was rolled out with a menu of online and offline learning options.
+On March 30, 2020, an enrichment and review plan was rolled out with a menu of online and offline learning options.
 On April 27, that was enhanced to planned learning as required by the state.
-See details, here: Learning for K-12 students
+See details, here: Learning for K-12 students.
+Student learning options for the 2020-21 school will vary based on which phase of reopening Centre County is in.
+Learn more, in the link that describes information about reopening school: 2020-21 school year

 Facilities use protocol